As an Amazon Associate we earn from qualifying purchases.

 - A medium or small pot

 - This is used for the simple syrup.
-You don’t want a large pot, as we aren’t making enough to cover the whole bottom of a big pot.
+You don’t want a large pot, as I’m not making enough to cover the whole bottom of a big pot.
 That would result in burned sugar or evaporated water.
 If you only have large pots in your kitchen you can double or triple the recipe for simple syrup, keeping the ratios consistent to guard against burning or evaporation.

 - Strainer

-- A small sieve is what we used, but you can also use a tea strainer, cheese cloth, or even a cheese grater will work.
+- A small sieve is what I used, but you can also use a tea strainer, cheese cloth, or even a cheese grater will work.

 - Highball Glass